insight-engineers/tripadvisor-foodbot/README.md

     Change the `OPENAI_API_KEY` to your OpenAI API key.

-    > [!NOTE]
-    > If you want to use BigQuery, put the `sa.json` (service account JSON file) in the root directory and set the `FEATURE_STORAGE_MODE` to `remote` in the `src/helper/vars.py` file.
-If you want to use local storage, set it to `local`.

 3. **Start containers (optional - ignore if using remote services)**

     If you want to use local Qdrant and S3, you can start the containers using `docker-compose`:

     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

     This will start Qdrant and S3-compatible storage services locally (MinIO).
 Make sure you have Docker installed and running.
 If you want to use remote services, you can skip this step.

-    > [!NOTE]
-    > If you want to use remote Qdrant and S3, you can set the `QDRANT_*` and `*_AWS_*` environment variables in the `.env` file to your remote service credentials.

 4. **Initialize Qdrant collections**